Bulimia nervosa: Psychotherapy

 The use of CBT has been shown to be quite effective for treating bulimia nervosa (BN) in adults, but little research has been done on effective treatments of BN for adolescents.
 Although CBT is seen as more cost-efficient and helps individuals with BN in self-guided care, Family Based Treatment (FBT) might be more helpful to younger adolescents who need more support and guidance from their families.
 Adolescents are at the stage where their brains are still quite malleable and developing gradually.
 Therefore, young adolescents with BN are less likely to realize the detrimental consequences of becoming bulimic and have less motivation to change, which is why FBT would be useful to have families intervene and support the teens.
 Working with BN patients and their families in FBT can empower the families by having them involved in their adolescent's food choices and behaviors, taking more control of the situation in the beginning and gradually letting the adolescent become more autonomous when they have learned healthier eating habits.

 Medication

-Antidepressants of the selective serotonin reuptake inhibitors (SSRI) class may have a modest benefit.
-This includes fluoxetine, also known as prozac, which is FDA approved, for the treatment of bulimia, other antidepressants such as sertraline may also be effective against bulimia.
-Topiramate may also be useful but has greater side effects.
+Antidepressants, particularly selective serotonin reuptake inhibitors (SSRI), are often prescribed to treat bulimia nervosa, especially when comorbid depression or anxiety disorders are present.
+However, medications alone are generally not sufficient and are typically used in conjunction with psychotherapy.
 Compared to placebo, the use of a single antidepressant has been shown to be effective.
 Combining medication with counseling can improve outcomes in some circumstances.
 Some positive outcomes of treatments can include: abstinence from binge eating, a decrease in obsessive behaviors to lose weight and in shape preoccupation, less severe psychiatric symptoms, a desire to counter the effects of binge eating, as well as an improvement in social functioning and reduced relapse rates.

+A combination of psychotherapy, especially CBT and pharmacological treatments, such as SSRIs, often lead to better outcomes for individuals with bulimia.
+Combining both approaches is particularly beneficial in severe or chronic cases, where behavioral modification and mood stabilization are crucial.